-Furthermore, Gleason L. Archer indicates in his book entitled Encyclopedia of Bible Difficulties that death is not as bad as many people seem to think.
+Furthermore, Archer indicates in his previously cited book that death is not as bad as many people seem to think.
 On page 185 he declares,

 [W]e may think of death as a fearsome menace, a terrible curse, a final stroke of judgment.
 Insofar as death â€“ that is to say, physical death with its separation of the soul from the body means the end of all opportunity to find God and to glorify Him with a godly life, there is something very solemn and awesome about death.
 But God’s Word tells us very plainly that physical death, regardless of how it looks to the human observer, is not the end for any man.
 He goes right on into the eternal phase of his career. . . .

 In other words, the physical death of a person who will spend eternity with God after they die is not a terrible thing.
 Many Christians believe that a child who has not reached the age of accountability will go to heaven (i.e., will spend eternity with God).
 The age of accountability can be defined as the time when a child first becomes sufficiently mature to understand that certain behavior is wrong (i.e., immoral or sinful).
 Generally, a child reaches the age of accountability by the time he (or she) is 13, and sometimes several years earlier.
 Because David and Bathsheba’s baby had not even been born, he obviously had not reached the age of accountability.